ayaderaghul/microverse-portfolio/README.md

 ### Install

-Install this project with:

-- Just click the `index.html` and open it with a browser
+No need to install.
+Just click the `index.html` and open it with the browser

-### Usage

-To run the project, execute the following command:

-- Display it on a monitor to see the first part of the portfolio

-### Run tests

-To run tests, run the following command:

-- No tests yet

 ### Deployment

-You can deploy this project using:

-- Deploy this on as a static page on free servers such as github pages, render, netlify...
+You can deploy this project as a static page on free servers such as github pages, render, netlify...

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 👥 Authors <a name="authors"></a>

-> Mention all of the collaborators of this project.

-👤 **Author1**
+👤 **Linh Chi Nguyen**

 - GitHub: [@ayaderaghul](https://github.com/ayaderaghul)
 - Twitter: [@ayaderaghul](https://twitter.com/ayaderaghul)